buggins/dlangui/README.md

 * Supports highly customizable UI themes and styles
 * Supports internationalization
 * Hardware acceleration using OpenGL (when built with version USE_OPENGL)
-* Fallback to Win32 API / XCB when OpenGL is not available
+* Fallback to Win32 API / XCB when OpenGL is not available (e.g. opengl dynamic library cannot be loaded)
 * Actually it's a port (with major refactoring) of GUI library for cross platform OpenGL based implementation of Cool Reader app project from C++.
 * Almost ready for 2D games development
-* Goal: provide set of widgets suitable for building of IDE.
-* Non thread safe
+* Non thread safe - all UI operations should be preformed in single thread

 Widgets